nisrulz/open-whisperscribe/Readme.md

 2. **Logs**:

    - Logs are written to the `nohup.out` file by default when the application is run in the background using `./run.sh`.
-     You can check this file for debugging or runtime information.

 3. **Hotkey Combination**:

-   - The hotkey combination is defined in `src/hotkey_combination.py` for better usability and autocompletion support inside the code editor.
-   - To change the hotkey, open `src/hotkey_combination.py` and modify the `HOTKEY_COMBINATION` variable.
+   - The hotkey combination is defined in `src/hotkey_combination.py`.
+To change it, modify the `HOTKEY_COMBINATION` variable.
 For example:

      ```python
      HOTKEY_COMBINATION = {keyboard.Key.ctrl, keyboard.Key.space}